 Values: Confidentiality, Quality, Teamwork, Trust, Respect

-Under the gneral direction of the Pre/Post Op Directors, provides safe, quality patient care in the PACU/Post-Op areas; adheres to all policies and procedures of the facility.
-Functionas as a patient adovcate utilizing the Patient's Bill of Rights.
+Under the general direction of the Pre/Post Op Directors, provides safe, quality patient care in the Pre Op/PACU/Phase 2 Post Op areas; adheres to all policies and procedures of the facility.
+Functions as a patient advocate utilizing the Patient's Bill of Rights.
 Demonstrates professional growth and development by accepting responsibility and accountability for one's nursing practice.

 Key Areas of Responsibility